hjemmesidekongen/simple-postcss-framework/README.md

 - buttons
 - typography (paragraph, link and headings)

+## Installation and usage

+## Installation
+`npm install simple-postcss-framework`

+`yarn add simple-postcss-framework`

+### Import into existing project
+You can import this project with the following:

+`@import "../node_modules/simple-postcss-framework/styleguide/stylesheet.css"`

+This is depending on the path to your "node_modules" folder.

+### Override variables
+Copy "variables.css"-file from "styleguide/variables.css" to your project and override the variables.
+You can also create an empty file and just override single variables like:

+`
+:root {
+    --base__line-height: 1.5;
+}
+`

 ## Why did @hjemmesidekongen create this framework?
 Basically almost all frameworks are bloated.